bakpakin/Fennel/style.md

 purpose; successive lines can go into greater detail.
 Do not indent the prose contents of the docstring.
 Code examples in docstrings should be indented.
-It's a good idea to mention the types of any arguments you accept as well as the type of the return value.
+It's a good idea to mention the types of any arguments you accept as well as the type of the return value if any.

 Do not extract docstrings from your library and publish them as "The Documentation".
 If docstring exports are published, they should be clearly